 - Preparing & Protecting Electronic Devices For Travel

 - Travel & Technology Landing Page – MIT IS&T

 - MIT Information Protection – Securing information

-- Consider taking a minimal device equipped with only ordinary, recognizable software and minimal data so any search can be fast and the consequence of a loss less disruptive.
+- Students should consider taking minimal device(s), equipped with only ordinary, recognizable software and minimal data so any search can be fast, and the consequence of a loss could be less disruptive.